miguelaarrones/Isometric2DGame/README.md

     - Why?
 It was a very simple task, just creating a GitHub repository and creating the Unity project.

 - Isometric Player movement and Input System: **3:30h**
     - Did I completed the task as estimated?
+It took less time than expected (1:30h).
     - Why?
+The project is a protoype so I'm not polishing it a lot.
+And also, setting up the isometric view in 2D was easier than I expected if I did it correctly.

 - AI State Machine for Enemy Behavior: **6:00h**
     - Did I completed the task as estimated?